CODARcode/COVID-19_RCT/README.md

 ## Performance

-Use average time to completion (TTX) on Summit, unit: minute
+Use average time to completion (TTX) of workflows running on Summit, unit: minute

 Single Task TTX: e.g., 1 CPU task and/or 1 GPU task on 1 node